indiependente/weatherlike/README.md

 Node.js weather server JSON API

 ##How it works
-- Get the city woeid code by scraping http://woeid.rosselliot.co.nz/
+- Get the city woeid code from Yahoo Geo Places apis
 - Query Yahoo Weather APIs for that woeid
 - Reply with the JSON weather forecast for 5 days from the moment of the request